This degree has three stages, each comprising 120 credits.

 - At Stage 2, you’ll study two compulsory modules which will introduce you to the principles of music and using music technology.

 - Finally, at Stage 3, you’ll complete your degree with two compulsory modules exploring the impact of music in social contexts and the practice of music making.

-In Stage 1, you will encounter a variety of musicians and musical works and practices alongside fascinating insights from across the arts and humanities.
+In Stage 1, you'll encounter a variety of musicians and musical works and practices alongside fascinating insights from across the arts and humanities.
 This broad foundation will help you develop the academic skills and confidence necessary for studying music at Stages 2 and 3.

-At Stage 2, you will engage closely with musical materials in audio and notated forms and use your study of these as the basis for creating your own music with the help of specialist computer software.
+At Stage 2, you'll engage closely with musical materials in audio and notated forms and use your study of these as the basis for creating your own music with the help of specialist computer software.

-At Stage 3, you will study music in a broad range of cultural and historical contexts, as well as developing critical and reflective skills to apply to your practice as a musician.
+At Stage 3, you'll study music in a broad range of cultural and historical contexts, as well as developing critical and reflective skills to apply to your practice as a musician.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Music uses a variety of study materials and has the following elements:

 - studying a mixture of printed and online material – online learning resources may include websites, audio/video media clips, and interactive activities such as online quizzes